Blessing336/WakaMart_Supply_Chain_Shrinkage_Analysis/README.md

 This analysis is powered by a logistics dataset from WakaMart’s retail and operations, spanning the period from May 2024 to December 2024.
 The dataset consists of four key relational tables:

-1. **FactRetail**: This is the central fact table that contains the logistics records of product movements, from warehouse dispatch to store receipt.
+1. **FactRetail**: This is the table that contains the logistics records of product movements, from warehouse dispatch to store receipt.
 Each row represents a single shipment of a specific product between two locations, along with the planned and actual quantities delivered.

 Metrics Calculated from This Table: Units_Lost (PlannedUnits - ActualUnitsReceived), Shrinkage Rate ((Units_Lost / PlannedUnits) * 100), Time-based trends (monthly breakdowns by DispatchDate), and Route-level losses (FromLocationID to ToLocationID).

-2. **DimProduct**: This is the product table used to enrich the fact table with category-level product data.
+2. **DimProduct**: This is the product table used to support the fact table with category-level product data.
 Each row represents a unique product stocked by WakaMart.

 Metrics Calculated from This Table: Aggregated shrinkage by ProductName, Category-level shrinkage cost breakdowns, and Margin loss analysis per product (Profit - Shrinkage Loss)

-3. **DimLocation**: This is the location dimension table used to provide names for warehouse and store IDs.
+3. **DimLocation**: This is the location dimension table used to provide names for warehouses and stores.

 Metrics Calculated from This Table: Units lost by receiving and shipping locations, Regional trend analysis of shrinkage volume and rates, and Loss patterns by route